 The U.S. government strictly enforces visa regulations.
 International students are not permitted to work off-campus, but may work on-campus for the Colburn School.
 Depending on individual circumstances, students may engage in curricular practical training, including off-campus practical training for pay.
-All questions regarding visa, work issues, and practical training should be discussed with the Dean of the Conservatory and/or the school's PDSO or DSO.
+All questions regarding visa, work issues, and practical training should be discussed with the Conservatory Dean and/or the school's PDSO or other Designated School Official.